mindspore-ai/docs/docs/mindspore/source_en/model_train/parallel/advanced_operator_parallel.md

 ### Training the Network

-In this step, we need to define the loss function, the optimizer, and the training process, which is partially the same as that of the single card:
+In this step, we need to define the loss function, the optimizer, and the training process, which is partially the same as that of the single card.

+The code is as follows:

 ```python
 import mindspore as ms